willymcallister/willymcallister.github.io/_articles/rlc-natural-response-intuition.md

 ![RLC circuit intuition 1]({{ site.baseurl }}{% link i/rlc_natural_response_intuition1.svg %}){: .centered :}

-<p class="caption">A little after closing the switch, inductor current is rising and capacitor voltage is falling.</p>
+A little after closing the switch, inductor current is rising and capacitor voltage is falling.
+{: .caption :}

 Eventually, the amount of charge on the bottom plate equals the charge on the top plate, so the voltage across the capacitor falls to $0$.